metachris/RPIO/documentation/source/index.rst

     # set up output channel with an initial state
     RPIO.setup(8, RPIO.OUT, initial=RPIO.LOW)

-    # change to BOARD numbering schema (interrupts will still use BCM though)
+    # change to BOARD numbering schema
     RPIO.setmode(RPIO.BOARD)

+    # set software pullup on channel 17
+    RPIO.set_pullupdn(17, RPIO.PUD_UP)

-    # reset every channel that has been set up by this program. and unexport gpio interfaces
+    # reset every channel that has been set up by this program,
+    # and unexport interrupt gpio interfaces
     RPIO.cleanup()

 You can use RPIO as a drop-in replacement for RPi.GPIO in your existing code like this: